Camp Lejeune Water Contamination Lawsuit

 North Carolina Statute of Repose

-By the mid-1980s, the military base closed many toxic water wells after determining that the contamination was higher than the EPA’s maximum safe level of PCE (5 ug/L) in drinking water.
+By the mid-1980s, the military base closed many toxic water wells after determining the contamination was higher than the EPA’s maximum safe level of PCE (5 ug/L) in drinking water.
 Early testing revealed a contaminated water supply at Camp Lejeune registered 215 ug/L.

 Federal Tort Claims

-The Federal Tort Claims Act (FTCA) is a federal law that allows people to file lawsuits against the federal government to seek compensation and disability benefits for damages.
-The Act will enable people to sue the government for injuries or losses resulting from a federal employee's negligence.
+The Federal Tort Claims Act (FTCA) is a federal law that allows people to file lawsuits against the federal government to earn compensation and disability benefits for damages.
+The Act will enable people to sue the government for injuries or losses resulting from a federal employee’s negligence.